 to provide advice and recommendations to the Commission for decisions it is mandated to make pursuant to this Resolution.

 Membership and Terms of Reference for the Allocation Committee are provided in Annex 4.
-A process map for the allocation process and catch validation is included as Appendix 2.
+A process map for the allocation process and catch validation is included as Appendix 2.]

 Implementation Plan

-During its first meeting, the Allocation Committee shall review and provide advice and recommendations to the Commission in respect of the adoption of the Implementation Plan drafted by the Secretariat in accordance with article 9.4.
-Thereafter, the Allocation Committee shall provide advice and recommendations to the Commission on any amendments that may be proposed to the Implementation Plan.
+During its first meeting following the adoption of this Resolution, the [Allocation Committee / OR Commission] shall review [and provide advice and recommendations to the Commission in respect of the adoption of/ OR and adopt ] the Implementation Plan drafted by the Secretariat in accordance with Article 9.4.
+[Thereafter, the Allocation Committee shall provide advice and recommendations to the Commission on any amendments that may be proposed to / OR Thereafter, the Commission may review and make any amendments to] the Implementation Plan.

 Allocation Tables

-(a) XX days prior to the commencement of the management cycle for each species, and in accordance with the Implementation Plan referenced in articles 9.4 and 9.8, the Secretariat shall develop draft Allocation Tables for each species to be allocated pursuant to this Resolution for that cycle, based on the TAC decisions of the Commission for each species.
+(a) XX days prior to the commencement of the allocation period for each fish stock, and in accordance with the Implementation Plan adopted pursuant to Article 9.8, the Secretariat shall develop draft Allocation Tables for each stock to be allocated pursuant to this Resolution for that period, based on the TAC decisions of the Commission for such stocks.

-(b) The draft Allocation Tables shall include allocations for each eligible CPC established pursuant to the criteria in this Resolution, including any adjustments pursuant to article 7, and any corrections requested pursuant to article 6.14.
+(b) The draft Allocation Tables shall include allocations for each eligible CPC established pursuant to the criteria in this Resolution, including any adjustments pursuant to Article 7, and any corrections requested pursuant to Article 6.13.

 The draft Allocation Tables do not confer allocation rights to CPCs until they are approved by the Commission.

-Eligible CNCPs and New Entrants that wish to be considered for allocations under articles 6.6 to 6.12 and 6.13 to 6.15 respectively, shall send a letter of application to the Commission at least xx days prior to the meeting of the Allocation Committee.
+Eligible CNCPs and New Entrants that wish to be considered for allocations under articles 6.6 to 6.12 and 6.13 to 6.15 respectively, shall send a letter of application to the Commission at least xx days prior to the annual meeting of the [Allocation Committee / OR Commission].

+The Secretariat shall also include in the Allocation Tables:

+(a) any transfers notified xx days prior to the Commission’s annual meeting pursuant to articles 8.1 and 8.2.
+The Secretariat shall adjust the allocation tables with any transfers notified after this deadline and circulate to CPCs in accordance with Paragraph 8.1 (b); and,

-The Secretariat shall include in the Allocation Tables any transfers notified to the Commission pursuant to article 8.1 and 8.2, and any requests for allocations submitted by CNCPs and New Entrants pursuant to article 9.10.
+(b) any requests for allocations submitted by CNCPs and New Entrants pursuant to Article 9.10.

 Upon receipt of the notification in Article 8.3., the Secretariat shall revise the relevant Allocation Tables by reallocating the proposed unused allocation to other CPCs based on the relevant allocation criteria.

-Annual Meeting of the Allocation Committee
+[Annual Meeting of the Allocation Committee

-The Allocation Committee shall meet annually, prior to the Commission’s Annual Meeting.
+The Allocation Committee shall meet annually, prior to the Commission’s Annual Meeting.]

-XX days prior to the meeting of the Allocation Committee, the Secretariat shall share with the Members of the Allocation Committee information and recommendations emanated from the Compliance Committee regarding non-compliance of CPCs and New Entrants for consideration by the Allocation Committee in accordance with article 7.2.
+XX days prior to the annual meeting of the [Allocation Committee / OR Commission], the Secretariat shall share with [the Members of the Allocation Committee / CPCs] information and recommendations emanated from the Compliance Committee regarding non-compliance of CPCs and New Entrants for consideration by the [Allocation Committee / OR the Commission] in accordance with Article 7.2, and any requests made pursuant to articles 6.13, 6.14, 6.15 and 7.3.

 The Secretariat shall update the Allocation Tables with any information submitted to the Commission in accordance with Article 9.
-It shall post the updated Allocation Tables on the IOTC Website at least xx days prior to the Allocation Committee meeting.
+It shall post the updated Allocation Tables on the IOTC Website at least xx days prior to the [Allocation Committee / OR Commission] annual meeting.

-CPCs may seek revisions or corrections to the Allocation Tables from the Allocation Committee to reconcile and validate catch data compiled and reported to the Commission.
+CPCs may seek revisions or corrections to the Allocation Tables from the [Allocation Committee / OR Commission / OR Secretariat] to reconcile and validate catch data compiled and reported to the Commission.

 Commission Approval

-The Secretariat shall prepare final draft Allocation Tables for each species reflecting the outcomes of the Allocation Committee meeting and submit them for decision by the Commission.
+The Secretariat shall prepare final draft Allocation Tables for each stock reflecting the outcomes of the [Allocation Committee / OR Commission] meeting and submit them for approval by the Commission at its annual meeting.